syncfusion-content/fileformat-docs/FileFormat/DocIO/Loading & Saving document.md

 ## Opening an existing document from Stream

-You can open an existing document from stream by either using either the overloads of Open methods or the constructor of WordDocument class
+You can open an existing document from stream by using either the overloads of Open methods or the constructor of WordDocument class

 {% highlight c# %}
 [C#]

-//Open an existing document from stream through constructor of WordDocument class
+//Opens an existing document from stream through constructor of WordDocument class

 WordDocument document = new WordDocument(wordDocumentStream, FormatType.Automatic);